-An ideal family vacation with a bit of everything Nepal has to offer.
-Discover something of the country’s history as well as artistic and religious traditions with visits to UNESCO World Heritage Sites of Kathmandu and Bhaktapur.
+Our trip “Central Nepal with Family” is an ideal family vacation with a bit of everything Nepal has to offer.
+Discover something of the country’s incredible landscapes and nature as well as artistic and religious traditions with visits to UNESCO World Heritage Sites of Kathmandu and Bhaktapur.

 International Airport Arrival transfer in Kathmandu.